Skip to main content

 Russell Books

-Nobody wants to be rushed through an amazing bookshop, especially if said shop has three stories of books stacked floor-to-ceiling.
+Nobody wants to be rushed through an amazing bookshop, especially if said shop has two stories of books stacked floor-to-ceiling.
 Make the most of your solo experience and take as long as you like at Russell Books, who specialise in rare, used, and out-of-print books.
-Our recommendation: Start at the top and work your way down to the lower level, where you’ll find some very cool vintage books and first-edition classics.
+Russell Books, located on Fort Street, is Canada's largest independent bookstore, which means every book you buy is supporting local.
+Think of this as your favourite book nook, just bigger.
+Pop in and check out their wide selection of new and used books, stationary, and souvenirs.

 Routines are key